 In order to provide you with our services, we will need to process your personal data.
 We will collect the data from you, from your use of our services and from external sources (both public and private).

 Examples of personal data we may collect include:

 SPECIAL CATEGORY PERSONAL DATA

 Examples of sensitive personal data we may collect includes:

-The number is used to do an automatic check with the DVLA driver database, to retrieve the required information.
-The provided information is:
+The number is used to do an automatic check with the DVLA driver database to retrieve required information.
+The required information is:

 We monitor or record calls, emails, SMS messages or other communications for:

 Use of your data for fraud prevention & detection and credit checking.